Meeting Time: July 17, 2018 at 6:00pm PDT

 • Default_avatar

-Mary McAllister about 6 years ago
+Mary McAllister over 6 years ago

 I am supportive of the Draft Vegetation Management Plan because it will create defensible space around structures in high fire hazard zones; it will clear easily ignited vegetation on roadsides in places where fire hazards are greatest; it sets priorities for places where fire hazards are greatest.